ValeryRudoi/QSHFM/README.md

 ## 🚀 Run the Simulation

-The repository includes a basic Python simulation for QCHFM in aviation:
+The repository includes a basic Python simulation for QCHFM in aviation Mars dron navigation with live time rerote:

 ```bash
 pip install numpy matplotlib